-These scholarships, established in 2001, are to be awarded to students entering the Jeffrey Skoll BASc/MBA Program.
-Preference will be given to students who have displayed high academic merit in their first three years of Engineering studies and who have a high level of leadership potential.
-Additional preference will be given to students who demonstrate financial need.
+These scholarships, established in 2001, are awarded to students entering the Jeffrey Skoll BASc/MBA Program.
+Preference will be given to students who have displayed high academic merit in their first three years of Engineering studies and have a high level of leadership potential.
+Additional preference is given to students who demonstrate financial need.